Ret-2-Go on vacation!

 completely replace the introductory dialogue and buildup.
 They're still just as

-well designed as always but they lack personality and there's thus nothing to
+well designed as always but they lack personality.
+There's thus nothing to

 really latch on to with them.
 The fights themselves also disappoint.
 The boss

-patterns aren't that interesting or creative and there are either over before
+patterns aren't that interesting or creative.
+The fights are either over before

 Too easy I